siberianfox/g2wiki/Digital-IO.md

 ### Digital Output Properties

 **Binary Digital Outputs (0/1 Outputs)**
-- An binary output is exposed- via JSON as `outN`
+- A binary output is exposed- via JSON as `outN`
 - Output values are written as `0` (off) and `1` (on)
 - A boolean value (`true`, `false`) may be written and will be converted to `1` and `0`
 - A floating point value may be written and will be interpreted as `(bool)(value >= 0.5)`.